SirObby/compiler-infastructure/README.md

 # compiler-infastructure

 compiler-infastructure is a library for writing compilers easier.\
-Think of it as a lightweight version of LLVM.# compiler-infastructure
+Think of it as a lightweight version of LLVM.